mixxxdj/mixxx/source/chapters/library.rst

    S.Brandt <s.brandt@mixxx.org>

 |ic_lib_crates|  Crates are unordered collections of tracks, and are similar to
 playlists.
-Think of it like a DJ case where favorite vinyls are put into.
+Think of it like a DJ case to organize your favorite vinyls into.

 * **Create a crate**: Right-click on the :guilabel:`Crates` sidebar item and select :guilabel:`New Crate`.
 Name the crate and click :guilabel:`OK`.
-* **Add Tracks**: Add tracks to a previously created crate by drag-and-drop a selection of tracks from the library or playlists onto the name of a crate in the sidebar.
-Alternatively use the context menu in the library`s :ref:`track list<library-root>`.
+* **Add Tracks**: Add tracks to a previously created crate by drag-and-dropping a selection of tracks from the library or playlists onto the name of a crate in the sidebar.
+Alternatively use the context menu in the library's :ref:`track list<library-root>`.

 Right-click on a existing crate's name to access the different features in the context menu:

-* **Rename**: To rename a crate, just put in a new crate name and click :guilabel:`OK`.
+* **Rename**: To rename a crate, enter the new crate name and click :guilabel:`OK`.
 * **Duplicate**: Just like playlists you can duplicate an existing crate.
   Select the crate you would like to duplicate, choose :guilabel:`Duplicate Crate`, name the new crate and click :guilabel:`OK`.
 * **Lock**: |ic_lib_locked| This icon indicates a locked crate.
-If a crate is locked, you can not add tracks, rename or delete the crate.
-Choose :guilabel:`Unlock` from the context menu to revert the current state.
+If a crate is locked, you cannot add tracks, rename or delete the crate.
+Choose :guilabel:`Unlock` from the context menu to unlock the crate.
-* **Remove**: Removes a unlocked crate.
+* **Remove**: Removes an unlocked crate.
 Tracks in the crate are still available in the library for later use.
-* **Import crate**: Import tracks from external playlist to a crate in various file formats.
+* **Import crate**: Import tracks from an external playlist to a crate in various file formats.
-* **Export crate**: Export a crate as playlist in various file formats, ideal for processing the data in other applications.
+* **Export crate**: Export a crate as playlist in various file formats.
+Ideal for processing the data in other applications.

 Crates vs. Playlists